-Fan system, supply-only is a fan system that provides supply air to interior spaces and does not recirculate the air.
+Fan system, supply-only is a fan system that exclusively provides air to interior spaces and where any recirculated air is returned by a return fan system.

-Fan system, single-cabinet is a fan system where a single fan, single fan array, a single set of fans operating in parallel, or fans or fan arrays in series and embedded in the same cabinet that both supply air to a space and recirculate the air.
+Fan system, supply/recirculation is a fan system where a single fan, single fan array, or a single set of fans operating in parallel both supply air to a space and recirculate the air.